 Germaine and Catherine have produced their skincare products for face and body, with her nourishing blends of essential oils and other natural ingredients.
 There are not any toxins, harmful preservatives, fragrances or artificial colorants.

 From here, we could kick off another chapter of the craze for essential oils in the beauty community.

 3. Extraction Methods

 Let’s start over a bit with some definitions.
 What are essential oils?
 And how are they made?
 Essential oils are highly concentrated and volatile compounds found in plants, like stems, roots, bark, flowers, leaves and fruits, through more than one extraction method today.

 Used to extract rose, lavender, lemongrass or tea tree oils.
-It’s a separation process by heating to purify and isolate temperature sensitive materials, like natural organic compounds.
+It’s a separation process by heating to purify and isolate temperature-sensitive materials, like natural organic compounds.
 Heated water is placed below to release steam, passing through the plant materials.
-This is aimed at heating and separating components at the temperature lower than the boiling points of the organic compounds in order to minimize their decomposition.
+This is aimed at heating and separating components at a temperature lower than the boiling points of the organic compounds in order to minimize their decomposition.

 Expression or Cold Press

 It is much simpler, it’s usually used to derive the citrus essential oils, which are vulnerable to heat.
 This is the extraction process of mechanically compressing the peel of citrus fruit to force the oil out.

 Supercritical Carbon Dioxide (CO2) Extraction

 The other is Supercritical Carbon Dioxide (CO2) extraction.
 Suitable for delicate plant materials whose organic compounds cannot survive through the distillation process.
 The method is clean, inexpensive and high quality, so it’s considered the most effective, widely used in cosmetology and pharmacology.
 Pressurize the CO2, to the extent that it’s “supercritical,” at which temperature and pressure exceed the critical point to maintain its fluid and gaseous states at the same time.